New lawsuit seeks to block Empire State Building IPO

 Following the IPO, Anthony Malkin would become chairman, chief executive and president of Empire State Realty.
 Malkin's family has controlled and managed the Empire State Building since 1961 and the land beneath it since 2002.

 The building alone was recently appraised at $2.52 billion.
-Among its tenants are the fragrance company Coty Inc, the Federal Deposit Insurance Corp and career networking website operator LinkedIn Corp LNKD.N.
+Among its tenants are the fragrance company Coty Inc, the Federal Deposit Insurance Corp and career networking website operator LinkedIn Corp.

 Bank of America and Goldman Sachs are listed as lead underwriters for the proposed IPO.